LincaMarius/ISAP-1_Schematic/README.md

 The functionality is unchanged from the original.
 I added a 100 nF decoupling capacitor for the chip used.

+I also added a 10 uF filter capacitor to filter out low frequency noise that may appear on the power supply circuit.

 This module communicates with the rest of the computer through the three System Buses.
 To connect the module to the buses, I added a connector marked J7 in the diagram.

 To prevent the Module from being mounted in the wrong orientation, which would lead to its failure, we added a special power connector offset from the Bus connector by 14 mm.